Market intelligence for international student recruitment from ICEF

 Taking accountability

-But responsible recruiting of international students is another matter altogether, and it is to the benefit of educators, domestic students, international students, governments, and economies that this be not only allowed, but fully supported.
-When international students are vetted carefully for their suitability for institutions and programs, encouraged to consider programmes linked to labour force needs, and supported in career pathways that contribute to productivity and innovation, they are crucial elements of a country’s future competitiveness, development, and place in the global economy.
+But responsible recruiting of international students is another matter altogether, and it is to the benefit of educators, domestic students, international students, governments, and economies that this be not only allowed, but also fully supported.
+When international students are vetted carefully for their suitability for institutions and programmes, encouraged to consider programmes linked to labour force needs, and supported in career pathways that contribute to productivity and innovation, they are crucial elements of a country’s future competitiveness, development, and place in the global economy.

 And so going into 2026, the importance of schools, colleges, universities, and peak bodies collecting data and presenting compelling narratives about the value of international education has never been higher.
 The research we profiled today shows that voters in the US, Australia, and UK are open to the benefits of certain immigration pathways, including international students and highly skilled workers.
 That research is often supported by peak international bodies in those countries.